 Remember, building wealth is open to anyone of any background and education level.
 You’re not really leaving anyone behind if you want to become rich, because they can always come with you on the journey if they choose.

 Still, it’s so important to surround yourself with successful people who you want to be like.
 You are who you spend your time with.
-So start making friends and acquaintances who are better off financially than you are.
-Learn their habits, and ask them honest questions.
+Start making friends and acquaintances who are better off financially than you are.
+Learn their habits and ask them honest questions.

 As mentioned, developing an abundance mindset where you believe wealth is attainable and admirable is crucial to becoming rich.
 Additionally, finding excellent mentors and surrounding yourself with people who also have positive wealth mindsets is important.

 Of course, wealth won’t come out of thin air.
 The next step is to learn the mechanics of managing money.
 If you don’t know how to manage money well, you’ll have a hard time growing it.